MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 **Who should be involved?**

-Firstly, ideation does not have to have all the people involved as you will have in a hackathon.
+Firstly, ideation does not have to have all the people involved that you will have involved at the actual hackathon.
 Ideation is just for the people that want to come up with a new idea.
 Some people like doing this, other people just want to make things and don't care what.
 If you like ideation be there, if you just want to make something it's best you wait till the actual hackathon.

 **So how long should ideation take?**